davidde/notes/webhosting/9--deploying-static-site-to-github-pages.md

 [Hugo documentation for Github Pages](https://gohugo.io/hosting-and-deployment/hosting-on-github/) if you run into trouble.

-## Deploy from `gh-pages` branch
+## Deploying from a gh-pages branch
-We will be deploying our Project Pages from a separate `gh-pages` branch, so that our source code and generated website are kept in different branches:
+We will be deploying our Project Pages from a separate `gh-pages` branch.
+This means source code and generated website are kept in different branches:

-* `master` branch: source code
+  * `master branch`: source code
-* `gh-pages` branch: website built from master branch with the `hugo` command This way is recommended because we maintain separate version control history for both source and 'final' website.
+  * `gh-pages branch`: website built from master branch with the `hugo` command

+In this way we maintain separate version control history for both the source and the 'final' website.

 **Steps:**
 * Make sure the public folder is added to your `.gitignore` file: